 - In fact, the Q Continuum has never been truly perceived by visitors; they're always shown a representation which they could understand.

-- According to Zachariah, his true form has 6 wings and 4 faces, one of which is a lion.
+- According to Zachariah, in response to Dean mocking him for still looking like a bald, middle-aged man when they run into him in Heaven, his true form has 6 wings and 4 faces, one of which is a lion.
 This is actually in line with how The Bible describes angels.

 - In another incident (Exodus chapter 24 for those who care) God appeared in full glory for seventy-four leaders of Israel total.
 The fun part?
-It mentions that they all ate and drank together.
-And it says that God stood on a sapphire pavement.
-And absolutely nothing else.
+It mentions that they all ate and drank together, it says that God stood on a sapphire pavement, and absolutely nothing else.

 - Notably, this is subverted in the Catholic faith, as the saints will get to see God in all his glory in Heaven, often referred to as Beatific Vision.
 The idea behind it is that it should destroy your very soul, but God, being God, could perserve someone from letting that happen.
 (Or perhaps that "no man sees my face and lives" isn't so much of a concern if you've already died...)